 Suppose there is a UID parameter in the request that due to weak access control if an attacker tries to fill an anonymous ID he gets access as a different user like entering 124 in place of 123

 - Deny access to functionality by default.

 - Do not just hide functions.

 - Implement a multilayered privilege model.

 Now, as we know that this trio is highly interdependent, and a weakness in any one of them will undermine the effectiveness of the complete access handling mechanism.

 For example, a defective authentication mechanism may enable an attacker to log in as any user and gain unauthorized access.
 If session tokens can be predicted, an attacker may be able to masquerade as any logged-in user and gain access to their data.
 If access controls are broken, then any user may be able to directly use functionality that is supposed to be protected.

-The major problem is that it is difficult to differentiate between a legitimate user and attacker during access control as both of them send same requests but the difference is that attacker always try to give information of victim user to get access due to all these aspects’ user’s access is more prone to attack.
+The major problem is that it is difficult to differentiate between a legitimate user and an attacker during access control as both of them send the same requests but the difference is that the attacker always tries to give information to the victim user to get access due to all these aspects’ user’s access is more prone to attack.